mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 The code above, invokes `fit` with three arguments - `xs`, `ys`, and a configuration object.
 In the configuration object we've set for how many epochs we want to train the model, we've provided a batch size, and a callback which will be invoked after each batch.

 The batch size determines how large subset of `xs` and `ys` we'll train our model with in one epoch.
-For each epoch, TensorFlow.js will pick a subset of `xs` and the corresponding elements from `ys`, it'll perform forward propagation, get the output from our `sigmoid` layer and after that, based on the loss, it'll perform optimization using the `adam` algorithm.
+For each epoch, TensorFlow.js will pick a subset of `xs` and the corresponding elements from `ys`, it'll perform forward propagation, get the output from the layer with `sigmoid` activation and after that, based on the loss, it'll perform optimization using the `adam` algorithm.

 <div class="image-widget" id="binary-class">
   <div class="prediction">